iZekCode/Clipah/PROGRESS.md

 Tracks the Clipah rebuild against Section 11 of `plan.md`.
 Tasks run in order; each one is complete only when its own checkboxes pass and all four gates in `AGENTS.md` are green.

-**Current position:** Tasks 1-47 have landed. **Task 48 is complete pending the owner commit**, in two parts: 48a prepared the cutover, 48b removed the legacy stack.
+**Current position:** All 48 tasks have landed.
+Task 48 ran in two parts: 48a prepared the cutover, 48b removed the legacy stack.

+The rebuild is code-complete.
+What remains is not a task in this plan: the staged traffic rollout, the live social-provider gating, and the seven-day rollback window are operator actions against a live deployment, and `docs/operations/cutover.md` specifies each one.

 Legend: `[x]` landed · `[~]` in progress · `[ ]` not started